kleopatra999/mapzen-docs/metro-extracts/metro-extracts-walkthrough.md

 ## View the extract's attribute values

 The line layer has over 100,000 features in it, representing every line in OSM in this region, although you are only interested in mapping roads.
-You can review the attribute table to understand the values you can search for to limit the display to only major roads.
+You can review the attribute table to understand the attributes you can search for to limit the display to only major roads.

+In OSM, a tag that describes a particular feature consists of a key and a value.
+To create your map, you are looking for the `highway` key and a value that represents major roads, `motorway`.

 1. Under Layers, right-click the lisbon_portugal_osm_line layer and click Open Attribute Table.
-2. In the table, the columns across the top represent every OpenStreetMap tag that is available for a line.
-The rows are individual features in the OSM database referenced by their OSM identification value.
-As you look through the attribute values, notice that most of the them are `NULL`, indicating that tag is not applicable to that feature.
+2. In the table, the columns across the top represent the most common keys.
+The rows are individual features in the OSM database referenced by their OSM identifier.
+As you look through the attribute values, notice that most of the them are `NULL`, indicating that tag has not been populated.

   ![osm2pgsql attribute table](/metro-extracts/images/osm2pgsql_attribute_table.png)